yurivish/made-of-bits/README.md

 [] figure out if we can add docstrings to the interface and not need them on the individual types [] fix clicking to navigate to lines in terminus: https://forum.sublimetext.com/t/clicking-on-build-errors-doesnt-work-other-stuff/50728/4
 [] https://www.totaltypescript.com/tsconfig-cheat-sheet
-[] dense bitvec: use the s0 index if there is no s1 index? at least add a note/todo for it in the code.
-[] work on quadvector (r00, r01, r11; and it is nice that there is a cap on the total number of select samples) and a quad wavelet matrix on top (supporting a limited set of ops).
+[x] dense bitvec: use the s0 index if there is no s1 index? at least add a note/todo for it in the code. [note added] [] work on quadvector (r00, r01, r11; and it is nice that there is a cap on the total number of select samples) and a quad wavelet matrix on top (supporting a limited set of ops).
    - this will potentially have a 1-bit layer on the top [] look through package.json and understand the meaning & purpose of every field.
 Some were just copied from https://vitejs.dev/guide/build.html#library-mode...
-[] For performance, investigate using bid operations to cast intermediate results to unsigned integers because this might enable jit optimizations.
+[] For performance, investigate using bit operations to cast intermediate results to unsigned integers because this might enable jit optimizations.
-[] play around with an `Opaque<x>` style nominal type thing but just using type coersion: `x as SelectSample` where `SelectSample` has no methods, and is not also a number.
+[x] play around with an `Opaque<x>` style nominal type thing but just using type coersion: `x as SelectSample` where `SelectSample` has no methods, and is not also a number.
 Then cast back when we know, inside the function that accepts `SelectSample`s.
-[] remove types.d.js?

 # Documentation
 [] Change all comments that say "returns ..." to use @returns doc syntax